 This is the Introductory chapter to the book: The Alternative Twelve Steps: A Secular Guide to Recovery.
 Subsequent chapters, dealing individually with each of the twelve Steps, will be posted on AA Agnostica on the last Wednesday of each month in 2014.
-The book, originally published in 1991 and written by Martha Cleveland and Arlys G., is available as an ebook at Recovery 101.
+Originally published in 1991 and written by Martha Cleveland and Arlys G., The Alternative 12 Steps is now available in a Second Edition at Recovery 101.

 What Is The 12-Step Way?